codeforreal1/webassembly-rust/README.md

-# Web Assembly using Rust
+# Png image compression app using Web-Assembly & Rust

 A png image compression app that compressed image fully locally on browser.